Drug Use

 • Skin darkening

-When a person continues to take kratom for periods longer than medically intended, the risk for addiction develops.
-As with other drugs, the age at which a person begins taking a drug can impact if addiction develops.
+When a person continues to take Kratom for periods longer than medically intended, the risk for dependence develops.
+As with other drugs, the age at which a person begins taking a drug can impact if dependence develops.
 Kratom is becoming more and more popular with teens and young adults.
 The younger a person begins using a drug or drinking alcohol the greater the risk of developing a substance use disorder.
+It’s important to be able to recognize the signs of Kratom dependence in yourself or a loved one.

-Signs and Symptoms of Kratom Addiction
+Signs and Symptoms of Kratom Exposure vs. Use

 Physical Symptoms